-This finding can be made, in that there would be no new development associated with the residential development permit for this property, aside from building permits for upgrades that may be required to meet health and safety standards.
-The existing structures were built as a motel and managers units and have since been repurposed as residential units.
-This property is located at the corner of Two Bar Road and Highway 9, a main road in a location where both residential and commercial uses are existing and appropriate.
+There would be no new development associated with the residential development permit for this property, aside from building permits for upgrades that may be required to meet health and safety standards.
+The existing structures were built as a motel and manager's unit and have since been repurposed as residential units.
+This property is located near the corner of Two Bar Road and Highway 9, a main road in a location where both residential and commercial uses are existing and appropriate.
 Residential use is generally less disruptive to neighborhoods than visitor accommodation, since visitor accommodation involves strangers entering and existing the property every day.
 Therefore, the proposed location of this permit and the residential use that would be allowed on this property will not be detrimental to the health, safety, or welfare of the neighborhood or the general public.